 Our program applied for accreditation by the American Psychological Association on June 1, 2016.
 We have been approved to schedule an APA site visit during the Fall 2016 semester.
-CIIS is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-SASC), which is one of six regional accrediting associations in the United States.
+CIIS is accredited by the Western Association of Schools and Colleges and WASC Senior College and University Commission (WASC-WSCUC), which is one of six regional accrediting associations in the United States.
 A degree such as ours, from a regionally accredited institution, is sufficient for licensure in California and many other states.
-Please see Question # 8 for more information about licensing.

 For more information, visit our Financial Aid page.